-- Pair with Coleslaw: You can never go wrong with a Classic Coleslaw like this one!
+- Top with Coleslaw: You can never go wrong with a Classic Coleslaw like this one!
 It’s super quick and easy to throw together.

 - Serve with Cocktails: These fruity Piña Colada Moscow Mules will make you feel like you’re relaxing in a tropical paradise!
 They can be made with or without alcohol – either way, they’re super refreshing and delicious.

 - Tongs make it easy to turn the pork as you are browning it.
 And you can even use them with a fork for shredding it.